aws-neuron/aws-neuron-sdk/docs/neuron-tools/README.md

 ```
 In the above output:
-- Model ID      ->  Unique Identifier for models loaded in the Neuron device
+- Model ID      ->  Unique Identifier for models loaded in the NeuronDevice
 - Model Name    ->  Neuron Compiler Version-compiler work directory/User defined model name
 - Node ID       ->  For Internal use only
 - UUID          ->  Unique Id assigned by the Neuron Compiler for a Model
 - Exec.
 Unit    ->  BDF of Neuron Device followed by the Neuron Core ID, b:d:f.NC
 - Host Mem      ->  Host memory consumed by the Model in bytes
-- Device Mem    ->  Neuron Device memory consumed by the Model in bytes
+- Device Mem    ->  NeuronDevice memory consumed by the Model in bytes
 - Neuron Core % ->  Utilization % of the neuron core at sample time.
 If there are no active inferences this value will be 0.

 # Gather Debugging information